-"And (be good) to the neighbour who is your relative and to the neighbour who is not a relative" (Qur'ān 4:36).
+"And (be good) to the neighbor who is your relative and to the neighbor who is not a relative ..."
+(Qur'an, 4:36).

-ISLAM has great respect for the mutual rights and duties of the neighours.
-The Holy Prophet (s.a.w.w.) has said: "Gabriel always used to advise me to be generous with the neighbours, till I thought that Allah was going to include the neighbours among the heirs of Muslim".
+Islam has great respect for the mutual rights and duties of the neighbors.
+The Holy Prophet (S.A.) has said: "Gabriel always used to advise me to be generous with the neighbors, till I thought that Allah was going to include the neighbors among the heirs of Muslim".

-The rights of neighbourhood are not meant for Muslim neighbours only.
-Of course, a Muslim neighbour has one more claim upon us - that of Islamic brotherhood; but so far as the rights of neighbourship and concerned, all are equal.
-Explaining it, the Holy Prophet (s.a.w.w.) said: "Neighbours are of three kinds: (1) that one who has one right upon you; (2) that who has got two rights upon you; and (3) that one who has got three rights upon you.
+The rights of neighborhood are not meant for Muslim neighbors only.
+Of course, a Muslim neighbor has one more claim upon us - that of Islamic brotherhood; but so far as the rights of neighborship and con-cerned, all are equal.
+Explaining it, the Holy Prophet (S.A.) said: "Neighbors are of three kinds:

+that one who has one right upon you;

+that who has got two rights upon you; and that one who has got three rights upon you.

-"The neighbour having three rights upon you is the one who is also a Muslim and a relative.
-The neighbour having two rights is the one who is either a non-Muslim relative or a non-relative Muslim.
+"The neighbor having three rights upon you is the one who is also a Muslim and a relative.
+The neighbor having two rights is the one who is either a non-Muslim relative or a non-relative Muslim.

-"The neighbour having one right is the one who is neither a Muslim nor a relative.
-Still he has got all the claims of neighbourhood-rights upon you".
+"The neighbor having one right is the one who is neither a Muslim nor a relative.
+Still he has got all the claims of neighborhood-rights upon you".

-Here are some more traditions which show the Islamic love towards the neighbours:-
+Here are some more traditions which show the Islamic love towards the neighbors:-

-The Holy Prophet (s.a.w.w.) has said: "That man is not from me who sleeps contentedly while his neighbour sleeps hungry"
+The Holy Prophet (S.A.) has said: "That man is not from me who sleeps contentedly while his neighbor sleeps hungry"

-Imam Zainul-Abedeen (a.s.) (son of Imam Husain (a.s.)) has said: "These are your duties towards your neighbour: Protect his interests when he is absent; show him respect when he is present; help him when he is inflicted with any injustice.
+Imam Zainul-Abedeen (A.S.) (son of Imam Husain) (A.S.) has said: "These are your duties towards your neighbor: Protect his interests when he is absent; show him respect when he is present; help him when he is inflicted with any injustice.
 Do not remain on look-out to detect his faults; and if, by any chance, you happen to know any undesirable thing about him, hide it from others; and, at the same time, try to desist him from improper habits, if there is any chance that he will listen to you.
 Never leave him alone in any calamity.
 Forgive him, if he has done any wrong.
 In short live with him a noble life, based on the highest Islamic ethical code".

-Now, let us ask ourself a very significant question; "Are we a good neighbour".
+Now, let us ask our self a very significant question; "Are we a good neighbor".